(Amateur Radio on the International Space Station)

 Kelly (KM6SMW) wanted you all to be the first to hear this good news.
-Her students will be able to speak with NASA Astronaut Chris Cassidy (KF5KDR) during the week of 12-16 October!
+Her students were able to speak with NASA Astronaut Chris Cassidy (KF5KDR) on 14 October!
+Below is the YouTube window where you can watch the event as it was recorded!
+The NASA/ARISS folks have it populated.
+Watch below or CLICK HERE!

 Amateur radio is alive and well on the International Space Station, and there is a NASA program to allow students to talk to the station.
 More great ROARS and Ramona news because one of our ROARS members, Kelly (KM6SMW) is a local teacher and applied with many others to be one of the few selected teachers to make this happen for her students.
 SHE MADE IT!!!
 The primary goal of the ARISS program is to engage young people in science, technology, engineering, arts, and math (STEAM) activities and raise their awareness of space communication, radio communication, space exploration, and related areas of study and career possibilities.